 - How to book an appointment

 Compared to some other register Offices we have shorter waiting times making us the perfect location for any person subject to immigration control or who has Indefinite Leave to Remain to give notice of marriage/civil partnership.
 Couples can now also benefit from our fully restored accommodation at George Meehan House.
 Wedding and civil partnership ceremonies are normally available within a couple of days of Home Office approval being given and the 28 / 70 day notice period ending.

-We can see people living anywhere in England and Wales where one or both partners are subject to immigration including people from North London, Haringey, Enfield, Waltham Forest, Barnet, Camden, Islington, Hertfordshire and Essex.
+We can see people living anywhere in England and Wales where one or both partners are subject to immigration including people from North and East London, Haringey, Enfield, Waltham Forest, Barnet, Camden, Islington, Hertfordshire and Essex.

 We'll need to see the following before we can take your notice of marriage or civil partnership: